 Nocturnal tornadoes are two and a half times more deadly than their daytime counterparts largely in part to people sleeping and not having a way to get woken up by warnings.

 Severe weather is expected through the first half of the week.
-Forecasters are warning about potential tornadoes, electrical storms, softball-sized hail and winds in excess of 60 mph through Wednesday for much of the South and Mid-Atlantic.
+Forecasters are warning regarding potential tornadoes, electrical storms, softball-sized hail and winds in excess of 60 mph through Wednesday for much of the South and Mid-Atlantic.

 On Sunday, the National Oceanic and Atmospheric Administration’s Storm Prediction Center released a moderate risk for severe thunderstorms (a threat level of 4 on a scale of 5) for Tuesday.
 The last time a threat level this high was issued that far in advance was ahead of the Easter Sunday outbreak April 12, 2020.
 That outbreak produced 16 EF3 and EF4 tornadoes.